sudar/wp-plugin-in-github/README.md

 ### Convert readme file from md to txt format and vice versa

-You can use the `readme-convertor.sh` script to convert the readme file between WordPress Plugin format and github markdown format.
+You can use the `readme-converter.sh` script to convert the readme file between WordPress Plugin format and github markdown format.
 The `deploy-script.sh` script automatically does the conversion by using this script.

-`./path/to/readme-convertor.sh [from-file] [to-file] [format to-wp|from-wp]`
+`./path/to/readme-converter.sh [from-file] [to-file] [format to-wp|from-wp]`

 The following are the different options that you can pass to this script.